European-Unified-ID/EUID-docs/README.md

 ## Introduction

 The European Unified ID (EUID) is a framework that enables deterministic identity for advertising opportunities on the open internet for many [participants](#participants) across the advertising ecosystem.
 The EUID framework enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
-Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID offers the user transparency and privacy controls to meet market requirements in Europe and the UK.
+Built on the [UID2 framework](https://github.com/UnifiedID2/uid2docs/blob/main/api/README.md), EUID offers the user transparency and privacy controls designed to meet market requirements in Europe and the UK.

 >NOTE: The term "EUID" can refer to either the framework or an actual identifier.
-The EUID framework [infrastructure](#euid-infrastructure) defines [two types](#euid-identifier-types) of identifiers: raw EUIDs and EUID tokens.
 Unless otherwise indicated, this page provides an overview of the EUID framework.

 ### EUID vs. UID2